esmero/archipelago-documentation/docs/firstobject.md

 Once you've mentally digested all of that data, let's go ahead and click `Save Metadata`.

 ??? question "Wait!
-Don't I need to switch `Status` from *Draft* to *Publish*?
+Why only the metadata?
 I'm ready for this Digital Object to be shared with the world!"

     By clicking `Save Metadata` we are simply persisting all the metadata in the current webform session.
 The actual *ingest* of the Object happens when you click `Save` on the next and final step, `Complete`.